FarisArmoush/FarisArmoush/README.md

 ## 🌱 Learning & Growth

 I am always reading and researching to master mobile development.
 Learning is a lifelong journey, and I am excited about the possibilities that continuous learning brings.
-Currently, I am expanding my skill set by delving into SwiftUI.
+Currently, I am expanding my skill set by diving into SwiftUI.

 ## 🤝 Open to Collaborations